picsag/delivery_estimate/README.md

 Some of the values for 2 columns: xhist_avg_estimated_preptime and xhist_avg_actual_preptime are missing.

 Actions performed:
-[Data preprocessing](data_preprocessing.py) - fill the last 2 columns with average values for last 7 days before the order date
+[Data preprocessing](data_preprocessing.py) - fill the last 2 columns with average values for last 7 days before the order date <br>
-[Feature engineering](feature_engineering.py) - extract the date-time features [Train regressors](train_algos.py) - train scikit-learn based Random Forest regressor for each cluster [Dashboard](./dashboard/dashboard.py) - Dashboard with 2 tabs for business analysis and ML predictions [Dashboard Dockerfile](./dashboard/Dockerfile) - Dockerfile for the dashboard with Gunicorn for WSGI capability [GAN Feature generation](./generate_data.py) - Generative Adversarial Networks employed to generate artificial records ...
+[Feature engineering](feature_engineering.py) - extract the date-time features <br>
+[Train regressors](train_algos.py) - train scikit-learn based Random Forest regressor for each cluster <br>
+[Dashboard](./dashboard/dashboard.py) - Dashboard with 2 tabs for business analysis and ML predictions <br>
+[Dashboard Dockerfile](./dashboard/Dockerfile) - Dockerfile for the dashboard with Gunicorn for WSGI capability <br>
+[GAN Feature generation](./generate_data.py) - Generative Adversarial Networks employed to generate artificial records <br>
+...
 TO BE CONTINUED ...